marcglasberg/fast_immutable_collections/README.md

 The auto-flush process is a heuristic only.
 However, note the process is very fast (uses only simple integer operations) and uses just a few bytes of memory to work.
-It guarantees that if a collection is being used a lot it will flush more often than one which is not.
+It guarantees that, if a collection is being used a lot, it will flush more often than one which is not being used that often.
 It also guarantees a collection will not auto-flush in the middle of sync operations.
-Finally, it saves no references to the collections, so doesn't prevent them to be garbage collected.
+Finally, it saves no references to the collections, so it doesn't prevent them from being garbage collected.

 If you think about the update/publish cycle of the `built_collections` package, it has an intermediate state (the builder) which is not a valid collection,